nicklockwood/Expression/README.md

 The `Expression` class is encapsulated in a single file, and everything public is prefixed or name-spaced, so you can simply drag the `Expression.swift` file into your project to use it.
 If you wish to use the [AnyExpression](#anyexpression) extension then include the `AnyExpression.swift` file as well.

-If you prefer, there's a framework for Mac and iOS that you can import which includes both the `Expression` and `AnyExpression` classes.
-You can install this manually, or by using CocoaPods, Carthage, or Swift Package Manager.
+If you prefer, there's a framework that you can import which includes both the `Expression` and `AnyExpression` classes.
+You can install this manually by drag and drop, or automatically using CocoaPods, Carthage, or Swift Package Manager.

 To install Expression using CocoaPods, add the following to your Podfile: